seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-the source class that answered per carried catalyst: primary / archive / none, and per item: the host, what it answered, the field taken from it every lane NOT read this run, with its previous read date and its stored sec6_md5 the fr, oi and mark read per published setup, and the oi_prev each was compared against every production function cut from index.html, with the command and the span it cut the §7 checklist, one line per item with its verdict
+the source class that answered per carried catalyst: primary / archive / none, and per item: the host, what it answered, the field taken from it every lane NOT read this run, with its previous read date and its stored sec6_md5 every §6a channel that landed on another host or whose page stopped short of its previous read the fr, oi and mark read per published setup, and the oi_prev each was compared against every production function cut from index.html, with the command and the span it cut the §7 checklist, one line per item with its verdict